tobiayinmiro23/Newshub/README.md

 ├── public/
 │   └── image/          # Stores images accessible as static assets ├── src/                # Main source code
+│   ├── assets/        # static files
 │   ├── components/     # Reusable UI components
+│   ├── components/ui/     # Reusable shadcn UI components
 │   ├── context/      # For global state management
+│   ├── data/      # For textual data
-│   ├── fetch/        # contains all the fetch requests made to different endpoints │   ├── pages/          # Application screens
+│   ├── fetch/        # contains all the fetch requests made to different endpoints │   ├── lib/        # shadcn helper for safely handling Tailwind CSS classes and preventing conflicts.
+│   ├── pages/          # Application screens
 │   ├── types/      # Contains all the types used
-│   ├── assets/        # static files
-│   ├── lib/        # shadcn helper for safely handling Tailwind CSS classes and preventing conflicts.
 │   ├── AllFiles.jsx    # Centralized imports and exports for easy access to all components and pages from a single file └── README.md           # Project documentation